-For those of you who haven’t had as many financial plans and projects fail as I have, I’d like to share with you the most important variable in all of your plans, and that is Time (no not the magazine, the passing of moments).
-Time is the most important financial variable , unfortunately.
+For those of you who haven’t had as many financial plans and projects fail as I have, I’d like to share with you the most critical variable in all of your goals, and that is Time (no, not the magazine, the passing of moments).
+Time is the most vital financial variable, unfortunately.

 Time will fix many things, but assuming you can do things quickly is usually the problem that trips up most plans and projects.

 Typically a repayment plan will be quite simple:

 Payment per Period = Debt / # of periods